DWGT-TV: Contemporary period (since 1986)

-On October 6, 2011, NBN reverted to the original People's Television Network (PTV) and followed by on July 2, 2012, PTV was rebranded as new slogan "Telebisyon ng Bayan (People's Television)".
+On October 6, 2011, NBN reinstated its original People's Television Network (PTV) brand, followed up by unveiling its new slogan "Telebisyon ng Bayan (People's Television)" on July 2, 2012.

-As President Rodrigo Duterte entered office on July 1, 2016, the "Telebisyon ng Bayan" slogan was dropped from the logo, retaining its 2012 PTV logo on July 11, 2016, and followed by on November 25, 2016, it was officially announced that PTV was under the new manangement, the network named former TV5 Production Engineering head Dino Apolonio was appointed as the Network General Manager and he also assumed as the Network Chief Operating Officer replacing Albert Bocobo (who tendered his courtesy resignation to President Duterte through Presidential Communications Office secretary Martin Andanar on July 7, 2016.), and also the network's board member Josemaria Claro was also appointed as Network Vice Chairperson.
+As President Rodrigo Duterte entered office on July 1, 2016, the "Telebisyon ng Bayan" slogan was retired while retaining its 2012 PTV logo.

+On November 25, 2016, it was officially announced that PTV was under the new manangement, the network appointed former TV5 production engineering head Dino Apolonio as the network general manager, who was also named network chief operating officer replacing Albert Bocobo (who tendered his courtesy resignation to President Duterte through Presidential Communications Office secretary Martin Andanar on July 7, 2016).
+The network's board member Josemaria Claro was named network vice chairperson.

 On January 4, 2017, PCOO Secretary Martin Andanar announced that PTV's transmitter power output was increased from 25 kW to 60 kW for a clearer and better signal reception.

-On April 3, 2017, PTV launched its transitional and wordmark logo, its corresponding station ID, and new graphics, Finally, its official logo, which represents the elements of the Philippine flag, was launched upon the station's sign-on on June 28, 2017.
+On April 3, 2017, PTV launched its transitional wordmark logo, its corresponding station ID, and new graphics, Finally, its official logo, which represents the elements of the Philippine flag, was launched upon the station's sign-on on June 28, 2017.
 The network also launched its new slogan, "Para sa Bayan (For the Nation)", which was already used since July 2016 (prior to the re-branding).

+On February 2, 2024, PTV celebrated its 50th anniversary and launched its new slogan, "Ang Pambansang TV Sa Bagong Pilipinas (National TV Network For A New and Better Philippines)".